Rail Management - Rail Labor IntelliConference

-What aspects of the relationship between rail management and rail labor can be improved to boost productivity and quality of working life?
+What aspects of the relationship between rail management and rail labor can be improved to boost productivity, safety, quality of working life, and service?

 - What working conditions for entry-level to mid-level management staff should be changed to improve the quality of professional and personal life?